erroronline1/caro/readme.md

 Sample response
 ```
-{"render": {"form": {"data-usecase": "record","action": "javascript:api.record('post', 'identifier')"},"content": [[{"type": "textsection","description": "Create an identifier that will connect database entries.
+{"render": {"form": {"data-usecase": "record","action": "javascript:api.record('post', 'identifier')"},"content": [[{"type": "textsection","attributes":{"name": "Create an identifier that will connect database entries.
 A current timestamp will be added by default.
 On submitting you will receive a prepared PDF-file to print out scannable codes.
-You can scan an existing identifier to recreate a label sheet."},{"type": "scanner","hint": "e.g. name, DOB, casenumber, aid / asset id, name etc. Ending with a timestamp, this will be reused instead of being appended.","attributes": {"name": "Identifying data","maxlength": 128}}]]}}
+You can scan an existing identifier to recreate a label sheet."}},{"type": "scanner","hint": "e.g. name, DOB, casenumber, aid / asset id, name etc. Ending with a timestamp, this will be reused instead of being appended.","attributes": {"name": "Identifying data","maxlength": 128}}]]}}
 ```

 > POST ./api/api.php/record/identifier/{appendDate}